nickmachairas/edafos/docs/index.rst

 The name, **edafos**, comes from the similarly pronounced greek word which translates to *"The upper layer of the Earth's crust"*.

-Given that the `author`_'s expertise is in driven piles, the first version of this module focuses on the design of Deep Foundations.
+The first version of this module focuses on the design of Deep Foundations, given that the `author`_'s doctoral dissertation is in driven piles.

-Use the table of contents below to navigate.
+Use the table of contents to navigate.

 .. _author: https://www.linkedin.com/in/nmachairas/